bagasghalih/build-audio-recog/README.md

 3. You may find the problem while installinng the PyAudio libraries, so please pay attention to the installation of this libraries

 THANKS YOU! :)
+This is just a copy of my repository